Teaching & LearningForward-thinking and Innovative

 Godolphin and Latymer teachers are specialists in their subjects who enthusiastically share their knowledge and passion with their students.

 We are a research-informed school where recent insights into effective teaching and learning are appraised and adapted to fit our specific school context.
-Research findings in education and from the fields of cognitive science and neuroscience doesn’t dictate what we do but can give us an idea of the ‘best bets’ to try.
+Research findings in education and from the fields of cognitive science and neuroscience don’t dictate what we do but are carefully assessed and considered as a ‘best bet’ for trial and implementation.
 Staff here continually reflect, evaluate and adapt their teaching practice, supported in part through our network of teacher learning communities.

 Every girl at Godolphin and Latymer has an iPad but this does not mean that everything they do in lessons will be using this device.
 We fully believe that technology can amplify great teaching but not replace it; if traditional pen and paper methods give the best outcomes, then these will be used.
 However, the iPads do give us the opportunity to modify and in some cases redefine our approach – for example, quizzing apps can be used to receive information from all girls in a class at once allowing a teacher to adapt a lesson in real time and video software can be used for girls to produce their own explanations for things they are studying in lessons.